bredele/diceware-list/README.md

-# diceware-list-en
+# diceware-list

-English diceware list of words
+Diceware list of words.
+By default, the list is based on research into words typical English speakers are familiar with (EFF Long).